anopara/multi-resolution-texture-synthesis/README.md

 To start, open the Jupyter Notebook file "Multi-resolution Texture Synthesis", and follow the instructions :)

+NOTE: you might want to disable "Show Live Update" functino in the .py file, if you want faster generation.
+Found out that matplotlib image display is very-very slow D:

 ### Interested in contributing?

 Here are some potentially interesting alterations/experiments one could do :3